kulksaur/DjangoReact/README.md

 # DjangoReact
-A challenge on CRUD operations using Django and React
+A challenge on implementing CRUD operations using Django and React